-Most people love apricot, strawberries, cherries, mango, melons, papaya, peaches and raisins.
-They are high in fiber and packed with anti-oxidants.
-Some of my favorite veggies are asparagus, beets, broccoli, carrots, cauliflower, lettuce and squash.
+Most people love apricot, strawberries, cherries, mango, melons, papaya, peaches, and raisins.
+They are high in fiber and packed with antioxidants.
+Some of my favorite veggies are asparagus, beets, broccoli, carrots, cauliflower, lettuce, and squash.

 Supplemental Bile Salts should be taken only as a last resort.
-The goal here is to do everything you can to encourage your body carry on without mimicking the presence of a gallbladder.
+The goal here is to do everything you can to encourage your body to carry on without mimicking the presence of a gallbladder.
 Supplemental bile salt is an option to consider when everything else has failed.

 Definitely contact your doctor if your symptoms don’t diminish or if you have any concerns about your diet after gallbladder removal surgery.
 What challenges did you face after surgery?
 Have they been completely resolved?

 - Gallbladder diseases, NIH U.S. National Library of Medicine

 - Gallbladder post-op, UNC Division of Gastrointestinal Surgery

 - Do I need to change my diet after a gallbladder surgery, NHS Choices, UK

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.